Policy Number: FAS201802-1.1 | Version/Last Updated: 1.1 November 2018 | Audience: Public | Commencement: August 2018

 - take action to remediate any breaches they are found to have committed.

-Suppliers with total turnover of more than $50m per annum will be requested to certify to SCS their compliance with a requirement of the NSW Modern Slavery Bill 2018 namely that they have released a statement as to modern slavery, which complies with section 3 of that Bill (Appendix B).
+Suppliers with total turnover of more than $50m per annum will be requested to demonstrate to SCS their compliance with a requirement of the NSW Modern Slavery Act 2018 namely that they have released a statement as to modern slavery, which complies with section 24(3) of the Modern Slavery Act (NSW) 2018 (Appendix B).

-Suppliers with turnover of less than $50m per annum will be requested to annually certify to SCS their compliance with the Catholic Archdiocese of Sydney’s Guide for Business Practice (Appendix C).
+Suppliers with turnover of less than $50m per annum will be requested to annually demonstrate to SCS their compliance with the Catholic Archdiocese of Sydney’s Guide for Business Practice (Appendix C).

 SCS may at its discretion give preference in future works and orders to Suppliers who can demonstrate compliance with this policy.